oveddan/adjacent-pose-warper/README.md

 # Pose Animations for Adjacent Issue 4

 This repository contains an interactive animation for the Adjacent Issue #4.
-It detects poses using [PoseNet], and renders a shader with feedback using the pose closest to the center of the screen.
+It detects poses using [PoseNet](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5), and renders a shader with feedback using the pose closest to the center of the screen.
 It lerps the position of the pose keypoints between each pose estimation pass.